videosdk-live/videosdk-docs/flutter_docs/guide/video-and-audio-calling-api-sdk/flutter-sdk.md

 }
 ```

+###### Update the minimumSdkVersion for android

 If necessary, in the same `build.gradle` you will need to increase `minSdkVersion` of `defaultConfig` up to `23` (currently default Flutter generator set it to `16`).

 If necessary, in the same `build.gradle` you will need to increase `compileSdkVersion` and `targetSdkVersion` up to `31` (currently default Flutter generator set it to `30`).

-## Step 3: iOS Setup
+### Step 3: iOS Setup

+VideoSDK requires you to add following permissions to your app so that it can access the audio and video from the device.

-Add the following entry to your Info.plist file, located at `<project root>`/ios/Runner/Info.plist:
+Add the following entry to your `Info.plist` file, located at `<project root>/ios/Runner/Info.plist`:

 ```xml
 <key>NSCameraUsageDescription</key>